Horse Riding Cairns

 - All Lead guides should be First Aid certified and highly experienced horse riders.

-- Japanese (or other international) staff should be also trained to a high level in their own language to ensure they are confident and capable around the guests and horses.
+- Japanese (or other international) staff should also be trained to a high level in their own language to ensure they are confident and capable around the guests and horses.

-- Group Size – One group of horse riders should be no larger than 12 people per one riding guide plus one walking guide.
+- Group Size – One group of horse riders should be no larger than 12 people per riding guide plus one walking guide.

 - Blazing Saddles uses a ratio of one guide to every 4 customers, including the walking guide.